Must-Know Acrylic Painting Techniques and Tips

 Glazing is essentially a very thin mix of colour.
 It’s achieved by diluting your paint and applying it thinly.
 The beauty of glazing is that it allows you to alter colour hues in subtle ways.

 The brightness you can achieve with glazing is second-to-none.
 You can increase the drama of a graduation of colour, or add a gloss medium to help suspend the grains of pigment above the surface beneath.
 Complicated or as simple as you like, there are lots of additives you can use to create brilliant, jewel-like glazes with acrylic paints.

 Want to experiment?
 Grab some glazing medium, dilute it with a little water, pick up a touch of colour and mix it with the medium.
 Now brush it over the top of your canvas to see how it alters the colour beneath.
 Notice the luminosity?

-Scumbling involves brushing thin or broken layers of paint over another so that some of the paint beneath it is visible.
+Scumbling is an acrylic painting technique that involves brushing thin or broken layers of paint over another so that some of the paint beneath it is visible.
 The effect is a broken, speckled or scratchy colour that offers a sense of depth and beautiful colour variation.

 Scumbling can be done with opaque or semi-opaque colour and with a light colour over a dark.
 You can also add a bit of titanium white to a colour to lighten it if need be before scumbling.
 This will help the colour look a little more opaque.

 Scumbling can be done using a cloth, brush, piece of plastic or even a hammer.
 The key is to use very little paint.
 Think of it as using the very last bits of paint from your brush, leaving behind just fragments of colour.

 Want to experiment?
 Dip a dry brush into a bit of paint then dab it on a cloth to remove most of the paint.
 Don’t use your best brush, as you will be scrubbing and pushing hard on it.
 A cheap, stiff-hair brush will do fine.
 Work the brush in a circular motion or back and forth.